Karatoya River: Etymology

-The name of the river is formed of two Sanskrit words kar (hand) and toa (water).
+The name of the river is a combination of two Sanskrit words: kar (hand) and toa (water).

 Course

-The Karatoya, known as Phuljhur rises in the Baikunthapur jungles in the extreme north-west of Jalpaiguri district (West Bengal, India) and forms for some distance the boundary between Dinajpur and Rangpur districts.
-It, then, meanders through Rangpur and Bogura.
-In the south of Bogura district, it receives the Halhalia and the united stream is then known as Phuljhur.
-It leaves Bogura at Chanda kona and flowing in a southerly direction past Raiganj and Shujapur is joined by the Ichhamati at Nalka.
+The Karatoya, known as the Phuljhur, rises in the Baikunthapur jungles in the extreme north-west of Jalpaiguri district (West Bengal, India) and forms for some distance the boundary between Dinajpur and Rangpur districts.
+It then meanders through Rangpur and Bogura.
+In the south of Bogura district, it receives the Halhalia and the united stream is then known as the Phuljhur.
+It leaves Bogura at the Chanda kona and flowing in a southerly direction past Raiganj and Shujapur is joined by the Ichhamati at Nalka.
 The Phuljhur then flows south past the important village of Ullapara, a few miles below which it joins the Hurasagar at Narnia after a course of about 40 mi in this district.
-After this junction, it takes the name of Hurasagar and passing close by Shazadpur and Hera joins the Jamuna near Bera.
+After this junction, it takes the name of the Hurasagar and passing close by Shazadpur and Hera joins the Jamuna near Bera.

 Course changes

 The Karatoya is one of the rivers that has changed over the years.
-Previous rivers that the Karatoya connected to include the Teesta and Kosi rivers.
+Previous rivers that the Karatoya connected to included the Teesta and Kosi.

 The map (right) shows the main rivers in North Bengal and adjoining areas.
 Not shown are numerous tributaries and distributaries, which connect the main rivers, and allow the main rivers to change course.
 Therefore, the river-system pattern undergoes continuous changes.
 Such changes have not been reflected in the map.
 Moreover, many of the rivers have local names for sections of the course, adding to the complexity of the river system.

 The Karatoya is made up of four parts and connects adjoining rivers.